saikumar0595/appanacollege-demo/README.md

 # appanacollege-demo
-this is my learning journey
+This is my learning journey
+Author-Sai Kumar